Sourabh-Mallapur/Andriod-ROM-Guide/README.md

 # Andriod-ROM-Guide
 Welcome to the Android ROM Guide repository!
 This guide aims to provide comprehensive instructions for flashing custom ROMs on Android devices.

+### Disclaimer
-DISCLAIMER: I am not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
+**DISCLAIMER:** I am not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
 YOU are choosing to make these modifications, and if you point a finger at me for messing up your device, I will laugh at you.
+If you do attempt any of the below, you do so on your own discretion.
+Unlocking the bootloader and flashing custom ROMs can potentially lead to unintended consequences, including but not limited to data loss, device malfunction, and voiding of warranties.
+By proceeding with the instructions provided in this guide, you acknowledge and accept the associated risks.
+Make sure to follow the instructions carefully and proceed cautiously.

 ## Table of Contents